Enabling and Disabling MFA for Companies

 - At the top of the list, click MFA.

-- From the drop-down list select Enforce to enable MFA or Ignore to disable MFA.
+- From the drop-down list select Enforce to enable MFA or Ignore to allow company users disable MFA.

 - In the displayed window, click Yes.

-On the next authorization session, each user will be prompted to configure MFA by going through the Multi-Factor Authentication step of the Edit User wizard as described in the Modifying Own User Profile section.
+On the next authorization session, each user will be prompted to configure MFA settings on the Multi-Factor Authentication step of the Edit User wizard as described in the Modifying Own User Profile section.

 If MFA is enabled for your organization or the managed company by your service provider, you cannot disable MFA.